7 Reasons You Should Book a Long Layover in Shanghai

 The transit visa is free and issued on arrival (no embassy visit or pre-application required!), unlike the ordinary tourist visa for China.
 This makes it a convenient option for both holidaying tourists and long-term travellers.

-To find out more about whether you and your travel itinerary are eligible for the China Transit Visa, as well as a step-by-step guide to getting the transit visa, check out this blog post.
+Find out more about whether you and your travel itinerary are eligible for the China Transit Visa, with this step-by-step guide.

 6. Spend Time Exploring the Province During Your Layover in Shanghai